-Huge and opulent, the Basilica of Saint Paul Outside the Walls is Rome’s second largest church after St. Peter’s in the Vatican.
-Even though one of the most beautiful churches in Rome and boasting a long history, it’s much less visited than it would deserve.
+Huge and opulent, the Basilica of Saint Paul Outside the Walls is Rome’s second-largest church after St. Peter’s in the Vatican.
+Even though one of the most beautiful churches in Rome and boasts a long history, it’s much less visited than it would deserve.

-Located between Ostiense and Garbatella neighbourhoods, it would make for fantastic offbeat sightseeing in Rome.
-Especially because now there is my eBook with a full chapter on the area including where are the best places to eat in Rome.
+Located between Ostiense and Garbatella neighborhoods, it would make for fantastic offbeat sightseeing in Rome.
+Especially because now there is my Rome for Foodies eBook with a full chapter on the area including where are the best places to eat in Rome.

 History of St. Paul Outside the Walls Basilica

-Saint Paul reached Rome in 61 AD for the judgement.
+Saint Paul reached Rome in 61 AD for the judgment.
 Between 65 and 67, under Nero, he was beheaded.

-His body was buried some 3 km from the place of his martyrdom, along Via Ostiense in a Roman burial named “praedio Lucinae” because belonging to a Christian woman named
+His body was buried some 3 km from the place of his martyrdom, along Via Ostiense in a Roman burial site named “praedio Lucinae” because belonging to a Christian woman named

 Shortly after the martyrdom of the Apostle Paul, his burial place became a place of pilgrimage and worship.
-Here, they built a memorial where pilgrims would go to pray during the centuries of the persecution.
+Here, they built a memorial where pilgrims would go to pray during the centuries of persecution.

 In 257 Emperor Valeriano made it illegal for Christians to gather and go to the cemetery.
-This caused the moving of the remains of St. Peter’s and Paul’s the Catacombs of St. Sebastian in the ancient Appian Way.
-When Emperor Constantine stopped the persecution against the Christians with the Edict of 313, the two saints were brought back to their respective resting place.
+This caused the moving of the remains of Peter and Paul to the Catacombs of St. Sebastian in the ancient Appian Way.
+When Emperor Constantine stopped the persecution against the Christians with the Edict of 313, the two saints were brought back to their respective resting places.